Risk factors and treatments for foraminal narrowing

 Foraminal narrowing symptoms range from local pain and discomfort to debilitating pain that radiates into the nearby extremities.
 Any symptoms of this nature should be checked by a doctor or spine care specialist to determine the source of the pain and the best option for treatment.
 Because foraminal narrowing is often caused by a degenerative spine condition, there are certain lifestyle risk factors described in the following article that may increase the chance of developing this condition.

 One of the primary causes of foraminal narrowing is the natural aging process.
 While aging is unavoidable, there are a few risk factors that can expedite the process of developing foraminal narrowing.
 These factors include:

 - Sedentary lifestyles

-- Occupations that require constant sitting, standing, driving, bending, lifting, and twisting
+- Occupations that require constant sitting, standing, driving, bending, lifting and twisting

-- Regular participation in high-impact sports
+- Regular participation in high-impact sports like football or hockey

-For those who have developed foraminal narrowing despite their best efforts to maintain a healthy lifestyle and prevent its onset, there are several treatment options available.
-Most patients are able to find relief through conservative means, such as pain medications, physical therapy, hot/cold compresses, corticosteroid injections and chiropractic care.
+If you have developed foraminal narrowing despite your best efforts to maintain a healthy lifestyle and prevent its onset, there are several treatment options available.
+Many patients are able to find relief through conservative means, such as pain medications, physical therapy, hot and cold compresses, corticosteroid injections and chiropractic care.

 If discomfort persists despite several weeks or months of these therapies, the minimally invasive procedures performed at Laser Spine Institute may provide relief.
 Contact us to learn about our procedures and how they have helped more than 75,000 patients find relief from neck and back pain.
 Our minimally invasive decompression surgery can relieve pressure on the trapped nerve by removing a small portion of the damaged disc or bone spur that is obstructing the foraminal canal.